mavlink/rfcs/text/0020-dispersion-payload.md

 ## Motivation

 There is an increasing demand for using UAVs to deliver chemicals in agriculture for crop protection.
 This most commonly happens in the form of sprayers or spreaders.
-Sprayers are typically for liquid payloads and spreaders for granualar solids.
-This has resulted on many indepent solutions to the problem, all using their own version of a black box.
+Sprayers are typically for liquid payloads and spreaders for granular solids.
+This has resulted in many indepent solutions to the problem, all using their own version of a black box.
 This often leaves aerial applicators unable to provide transparency into their service from a regulatory compliance side of things or for customer satisfaction in a situation where very hazardous chemical are frequently applied.
 This should not be the case.

 From the technical side of things, the concept of operations around agricultural applications provide the opportunity to push the techical envelope without a safety risk to people.
-Thus expanding MAVLink support into the space will inherently increase adoption of MAVLink which will help validate other aspects of the standard in an unstructured enviornment.
+Thus, expanding MAVLink support into the space will inherently increase adoption of MAVLink which will help validate other aspects of the standard in an unstructured enviornment.
 So putting a little investment in agriculture specific solutions IMO has out sized benefits.

 ## Detailed Design